Sponsored by Lifeway Foods

-In recognition of another significant species at the Zoo, our Bornean orangutans, primate zookeepers and volunteers will host special outreach areas in the Primates of the World Building, called “Project M.O.M.”
-Activities are designed to raise the awareness of the perils these animals face in the wild, and the need to conserve the species.
+In recognition of a significant species at the Zoo, the Bornean orangutans, primate zookeepers and volunteers will host special outreach areas in the Primates of the World building, called “Project M.O.M.”
+Activities are designed to raise the awareness of the perils these animal face in the wild, and the need to conserve the species.

 Our Zoo partners with other zoos across North America, along with Orangutan Outreach, to present outreach activities entitled “M.O.M. – Missing Orangutan Mothers.”

 Visit the outreach booth to learn how you can help the plight of these beautiful red apes – featuring fliers, info sheets, games, quizzes and T-shirts which are available for purchase to benefit wild orangutan rescue and rehabilitation.

-New this year!
-See a part of the special art installation, “Person of the Forest” by New York artist, Alina Bachmann.
+See a part of the special art installation, “Person of the Forest,” by New York artist, Alina Bachmann.
 The exhibit, designed to raise awareness of how we contribute daily to the extinction of the orangutan, consists of several large collage tree forms, some as high as 8 feet.
 The trees are constructed from product packaging and ingredient labels for items containing palm oil and backed with canvas.

-Intertwined within the collage are inkjet prints containing facts informing viewers about how consuming these items directly impact the rainforests of Borneo and Sumatra, the orangutan’s only remaining home.
-Life-size realistic yet emotive pastel drawings are placed throughout the installation illustrating living and skeletal orangutan forms.
-The exhibit will be displayed at the Zoo for a limited time.
+Intertwined within the collage are inkjet prints containing facts informing viewers about how consuming these items directly impact the rainforests of Borneo and Sumatra.

-Watch MJ and Tommy interact with iPads as part of their ongoing enrichment program.
+Watch orangs MJ and Tommy interact with iPads as part of their ongoing enrichment.
 These sessions will be offered at various times for visitors to watch this unique interaction, as our Zoo is one of the first to offer this technology to our animals.

 Artwork painted by our orangutans will be on display and for sale.
-These creative pieces made by the animals, including ceramics, scarves and magnets, are another way our keepers work with the animals as part of enrichment.
-Orangutan Outreach representatives will have special T-shirts for purchase, drawing attention to the plight of wild orangutans.
+These creative pieces made by the animals, including ceramics, scarves and magnets, are another way our keepers work with the animals as part of the ongoing enrichment program.

 Crafts for kids include coloring a picture of an orangutan mother and baby and placing it in a display of the rainforest, symbolic of putting these endangered animals back in their natural forest habitats.
-Custom note cards featuring our own orangutans will be available for purchase, along with ceramic coffee mugs and plates featuring paintings by the orangs.
+Custom note cards featuring the Zoo’s orangutans will be available for purchase.
 Activities take place from 9 a.m. to 3 p.m. and proceeds benefit Orangutan Outreach.